 Method 4: Update Your PC Device Drivers

-The drivers help in communication between your system and all the installed applications and programs.
+The drivers help communicate between your System and all the installed applications and programs.
 These drivers should always be kept up-to-date.
 To see if they need to be updated, follow these steps:

 1. At First, right-click on My Computer.